Giants coach Brian Daboll fired with team at 2-8 midway through his 4th season

 NEW YORK (AP) — The New York Giants fired coach Brian Daboll on Monday, moving on from him midway through his fourth season after they dropped to 2-8 with a loss at Chicago.

+The rest of Daboll's staff was kept in place, including defensive coordinator Shane Bowen.

 New York has lost four in a row since upsetting defending Super Bowl champion Philadelphia at home in prime time early last month.
-That included becoming the first team since 2003 to lead by 18 points with six minutes to play and lose, which the Giants did at Denver.
+That included becoming the first team since 2003 to lead by 18 points with six minutes to play and lose, which the Giants did at Denver on Oct.
+19.

 This is just the Giants’ third midseason coaching change over the past 95 years.
 It's the first since 2017, when Ben McAdoo and general manager Jerry Reese were fired following a 2-10 start.